HORACE ELEMENTARY SCHOOL

 Horace Elementary School provides an age-appropriate curriculum for literacy, math, science, and social studies.
 Students participate in physical education, music, art, and library on a regular basis.
-We work to provide students with 21st Century Skills using the 4Cs; Creativity, Communication, Critical Thinking, and Collaboration.
 The school follows the West Fargo Elementary Behavior Plan, which introduces social skills and expectations, as well as implementing a building-wide positive reinforcement behavior plan.
-We believe in the “Fill your Bucket” philosophy and work hard at modeling our three goals; Be Respectful, Be Responsible, Be Safe.

 Horace Elementary School was built in 1983.
 It received its first addition in 2003, its second addition in 2016 as part of the 2015 bond referendum, and is scheduled for yet another addition in 2021 as part of the 2018 bond referendum.
 The building occupies an 8-acre site in western Horace and has a preferred capacity of 264 and a maximum capacity of 312.

 Horace Elementary School is home to the Horace Hornets.
 It is named after the city it serves: Horace.
 The school belongs to the Hawk feeder-system; students move on to Heritage Middle School and Horace High School.